evangalen/home-assistant-frontend/workshop/04-opengrep-advanced-structural-search.md

 ✅ *Conclusion:* Opengrep’s default patterns may miss arrow-function variations; supplementing with broader patterns solves this.

-**NOTE**: this example is very JavaScript / TypeScript specific and might not be indicative for incomplete search results when Opengrep is used for other languages.
+💡 **NOTE** this example is very JavaScript / TypeScript specific and might not be indicative for incomplete search results when Opengrep is used for other languages.

 ### Opengrep Playground